HaimengBai/431slides/wrapup/README.md

 ## Course Evaluation for The University

-You have received emails from the University about their evaluation of the course.
-Please complete that by the deadline of 2017-12-21.
+You have received [emails from the University about their evaluation of the course](https://webapps.case.edu/courseevals/).
+As I understand it, those of you enrolled in PQHS 431 may not have been receiving those emails, but you should now be getting them.
+At any rate, [visit this link](https://webapps.case.edu/courseevals/) to complete that eveluation by the deadline of 2017-12-21.

 ## Course Evaluation for me

-In addition to the University evaluation, I would be extremely grateful if you completed [this evaluation](https://goo.gl/forms/DD2hL8g6GOHxCzwc2) for me as soon as you can.
+In addition to the University evaluation, I would be **extremely** grateful if you completed [this evaluation](https://goo.gl/forms/DD2hL8g6GOHxCzwc2) for me as soon as you can.
 One question refers to the project presentation, but otherwise, you should be able to complete this now.
 Thank you in advance.

-As of 2017-12-14 at 10 AM, I had received this from 27/50 people.
-I will pester the rest of you once more today.
+As of 2017-12-14 at 2:30 AM, I had received this from 39/50 people.
+Thanks!

 ## Project Hints / Suggestions